metodiew/dotfiles/Toolbox/Ubuntu/ubuntu-setup-and-backup.md

 * Git `sudo apt-get install git`
 * Install **Dropbox**
   * Check the Selective Sync settings
-  * We'll need this one to start syncing fимаме хлебарки в кухнята? ￼ iles and folders as we'll need them below
+  * We'll need this one to start syncing files and folders as we'll need them below

 ### Dotfiles
 Clone the dotfies folder